Defi-Oracle-Tooling/Revamp-of-QDQ/docs/README.md

 ## License

-This documentation is part of the Quorum Dev Quickstart project and is licensed under the same terms as the main project.
+This documentation is part of the Revamp of QDQ project and is licensed under the same terms as the main project.
 See [LICENSE](../LICENSE) for details.
 ---

 **📝 Edit this page**: [Edit on GitHub](https://github.com/Defi-Oracle-Tooling/Revamp-of-QDQ/edit/feat/regional-topology-config/docs/README.md)